Department News Archive

 Department research on Baltimore Mafic Complex makes the news

 National Geographic, the Baltimore Sun, and the Washington Post have reported on new findings by EPS department members that were recently published in the journal Geosphere.
-Their work focuses on rocks of the Baltimore Mafic Complex and concludes that these bodies are suprasubduction zone ophiolites derived from ancient upper mantle material, including a preserved section […]
+Their work focuses on […]

 Prof. Ben Zaitchik receives full professorship

 The Morton K. Blaustein Department of Earth and Planetary Sciences is delighted to announce that Ben Zaitchik’s promotion to full professor was approved by the Board of Trustees on Feb.
-1, 2021.
-Prof. Zaitchik’s group studies both the physics of climate and the intersection of climatic processes with human society.
-In the past few years, this […]
+1, […]